 The concept arose from the work of Sigmund Freud and his daughter Anna.
 Freud’s framework has proven nearly impossible to empirically validate, and his methods are no longer widely used in therapy.
 Still, his theories spurred the growth of psychology, and some of his ideas—like defense mechanisms—still stand today.
 Identifying when a patient employs a defense mechanism, such as projection, for instance, can be a helpful catalyst in the therapeutic process.

-Schools of therapy other than Freud's psychoanalytic approach, such as cognitive behavioral therapy, observe similar tendencies and behaviors but attribute them to irrational beliefs rather than the unconscious.
-The overarching idea that people act out inner conflicts in specific ways still seems to be valid.
+Schools of therapy other than Freud's psychoanalytic approach, such as cognitive behavioral therapy, observe similar tendencies and behaviors but attribute them to irrational beliefs rather than to the unconscious.
+The overarching idea that people act out inner conflicts in specific ways is widely accepted.

 Denial: Refusing to recognize or acknowledge real facts or experiences that would lead to anxiety.
-For example, if someone with substance use disorder doesn't see his problem.
+For instance, someone with substance use disorder might not be able to clearly see his problem.